-Median Research Centre (MRC) is the Coordinating Organization of the “Less Hate, More Speech” project.
-The other partners are University of Bergen (Norway) and the Central European University (Budapest, Hungary).
+Median Research Centre (MRC) was the Coordinating Organization of the “Less Hate, More Speech” project.
+The other partners were University of Bergen (Norway) and the Central European University (Budapest, Hungary).

-The MRC research team leader is Dr. Marina Popescu, the director of MRC.
-She holds a PhD in Political Science from the University of Essex in the United Kingdom and is an Assistant Professor in Political Communication at Central European University in Budapest.
+The MRC research team leader was Dr. Marina Popescu, the director of MRC.
+She holds a PhD in Political Science from the University of Essex in the United Kingdom.

 Coordinating Organization – Median Research Centre (MRC)

 Median Research Centre (MRC) is an independent think-tank dedicated to social research and improving the quality of democracy and governance in Romania.
 Its mission is to promote better informed and more substantive public debates on democratic processes and policy making by drawing on state-of-the-art research in social sciences.